-So we know that sugar, unhealthy fats, high levels of fat, and processed foods destroy our health and the gut microbiome.
+So we know that sugar, unhealthy fats, and processed foods destroy our health and the gut microbiome.
 And we know that the gut microbiome is critical to building, maintaining, and repairing the gut lining.
 It’s clear that eating this way can cause leaky gut.

-But SAD is also lacking in some important things that help support gut health such as fiber, greens, and whole foods in general.
-These are all the foods that you need to get all the nutrients mentioned above into your diet to prevent your gut lining from deteriorating.
+But SAD is also lacking in some important things that help support gut health so start with whole foods in general.
+Depending on your own digestive issues and food sensitivities this diet can look different from person to person.
+Just make sure that the foods you eat are as unprocessed as possible.
+These whole foods such as beef, chicken, eggs, fish, vegetables, and fruits are an important way to get all the nutrients mentioned above into your diet to prevent your gut lining from deteriorating.

 Abusing alcohol damages the pancreas which means it won’t release digestive enzymes to help break down our food.
 This again results in you not being able to absorb nutrients properly and your gut won’t be able to build, maintain, and repair itself.